Vimal Kumar Appeals to BWF to Preserve Current Badminton Scoring System

-Former India coach Vimal Kumar passionately defends badminton's current 21-point scoring system, urging the BWF to resist changes that could compromise the sport's integrity and global appeal.
+Former India coach Vimal Kumar passionately defends badminton's current 21-point scoring system, urging the BWF to resist changes that could dilute the sport's essence and impact player endurance.

 Key Points

-- Vimal Kumar strongly advocates for retaining the current 21-point badminton scoring system, deeming it essential to the sport's true nature.
+- Vimal Kumar strongly advocates for retaining the current 21-point badminton scoring system, deeming it essential to the sport's integrity.

-- The Badminton World Federation (BWF) is considering a switch to a 3x15 scoring format, sparking debate within the badminton community.
+- The BWF is considering a change to a 3x15 scoring format, prompting concerns about the impact on the game's physical and technical demands.

-- Vimal Kumar draws parallels with other global sports, questioning the need to shorten badminton matches for commercial reasons.
+- Vimal Kumar draws parallels with other sports like golf and football, which have maintained their traditional formats despite lengthy durations.

-- London Olympic medallist Saina Nehwal also supports maintaining the 21-point system, emphasising its role in preserving the sport's intensity and endurance.
+- Collaborative coaching, involving Sagar Chopda and Irwansyah, has been key to Ayush Shetty's recent success in badminton.

 Former India chief coach Vimal Kumar has made a strong appeal to the Badminton World Federation (BWF) to retain the current 21-point, best-of-three scoring format, insisting that it represents the true essence of the sport.